 What Is Narrowband (NB) IoT?

-Narrowband IoT, also known as NB-IoT, is a solution to one of the core challenges of IoT technology - connectivity.
-For an Internet of Things future to become possible on a wide scale, a new form of device connectivity needs to be created.
+Narrowband IoT, also known as NB-IoT, is a type of low-power wide-area (LPWA) technology.
+It is a solution to one of the core challenges of IoT technology - connectivity.
+For the Internet of Things future to become possible on a wide scale, a new form of device connectivity needs to be created.

 IoT requires a large number of devices to be connected and communicating on a massive scale, all of the time – which is not well suited to Wi-Fi networks, the likes of which we use in our homes.

 This is where NB technology comes in.
-It's a low power, high-efficiency cellular network that uses an unused radio frequency.
+It's a low power, a high-efficiency cellular network that uses unused radiofrequency.
 That means that Narrowband towers could be created specifically for use with IoT devices - a specialised network reserved for IoT deployment.
 With NB, cellular connections for our personal devices and our IoT systems will each have dedicated and secure networks, increasing reliability for everyone.

 The Benefits of Narrowband IoT